getsolus/help-center-docs/docs/packaging/troubleshooting-packaging.md

 ## Asking for help

-When you run into a problem that you don't know how to fix you should ask for help in the [Solus Packaging matrix room](/user/contributing/getting-involved.md#matrix-chat).
+When you run into a problem that you don't know how to fix you should ask for help in the [Solus Packaging Matrix room](/user/contributing/getting-involved.md#matrix-chat).
 But first you should send the `package.yml` file and `solbuild` output to somewhere others can see it; we recommend you use [GitHub Gists](https://gist.github.com/).
 These commands assume you have set up `github-cli`.

 If you would rather not use Gists, use a pastebin site like [bpaste](https://bpa.st/)